celestiaorg/docs/docs/developers/gm-node.md

 ## 🚰 Visit Faucet

-Use the `#mamaki-faucet` in the Celestia Discord to request tokens:
+Use the `#mamaki-faucet` channel in the Celestia Discord to request testnet
+tokens:

 ```bash
 $request <Wallet-Address>